InstructCoder: Instruction Tuning Large Language Models for Code Editing: InstructCoder: Instruction-tuning Empowers Code Editing

-To generate instructional data for code editing, we employed a method based on Self-Instruct~\citep{wang2022self-instruct}, which expands instruction finetuning data by bootstrapping off language model generation.
-The methodology of generating data with LLMs requires minimal human-labeled data as seed tasks while maintaining the quality and relevance of the tasks in dataset.
+In this section, we introduce how we create InstructCoder to boost the code editing abilities of LLMs via instruction finetuning.
+We employed a method based on Self-Instruct~\citep{wang2022self-instruct}, which expands instruction finetuning data by bootstrapping off language model generation.
+The methodology of generating data with LLMs requires minimal human-labeled data as seed tasks while maintaining the quality and relevance of the tasks in the dataset.
 Through an iterative process of generating instructions and refining them with deduplication, we create a dataset of a wide range of code-editing tasks.
 Figure \ref{fig:main} illustrates the data collection pipeline of InstructCoder.